 In today’s day of insurance coverage for all, one would think everyone would have access to quality dental care.
 This is a myth.
 28.2 million Americans remain uninsured1.
 This population will go without care, even when in pain, due to the cost of receiving that care.
 This is where low-cost dental clinics come to the rescue.
 When people have access to care they can afford, treatment becomes possible.
-Let’s take a look at what a community dental clinic can do to decrease the need for emergent dental care and how patients can transform their lives through health and knowledge provided by their local dental clinic.
+Let’s take a look at what a community dental clinic can do to decrease the need for emergency dental care and how patients can transform their lives through health and knowledge provided by their local dental clinic.

 What is different about a community dental clinic vs. a general practice office?